JinkoSolar's June 2 SNEC launch gave the market an easy headline and a more useful subtext.

 | What should buyers verify first? | Site fit, backside gain assumptions, structural limits, fire and glare requirements, cleaning profile, and warranty documentation. |

-| What is the evergreen bridge? | This launch belongs inside china-solar-dominance and should be cross-checked against chinese-solar-brands-compared and buying-chinese-solar-panels. |
+| What is the evergreen bridge? | This launch belongs inside China Solar Dominance: Supply Chain Power, Profit Crisis and should be cross-checked against Chinese Solar Brands: LONGi vs Jinko vs Trina (2026) and importing solar panels from China. |

 What Jinko Actually Announced